ESAT Chemistry: Revision Notes

 Most testedC3.5

-This topic explores reversible chemical reactions which don't fully convert reactants to products.
-Instead, they reach a dynamic equilibrium in a closed system, a state of balance which can be shifted by changing reaction conditions.
+Reversible reactions do not fully convert reactants to products; instead they reach a dynamic equilibrium in a closed system, a state of balance that can be shifted by changing the reaction conditions.

 Revise this topic ›Quantitative chemistry